quadram-institute-bioscience/LoRTIS/readme.md

 <pre>
 cd example
 sh long-reads.sh
-# Finally load the example.embl into Artemis and add user plot
+# Finally load the example.embl into Artemis, then add the insertion plot as described below.
 </pre>

 This uses gzipped long read data in fastq format in a file called <b>long-reads.fq.gz</b>.
 Additionally, a reference genome in fasta format called <b>reference.fasta</b> is used to map the reads to.
 This example script will copy the input files into a Docker volume, run the workflow and then copy the results out into a directory called <b>results-lr</b>.